frostime/sy-docs-flow/README.md

 1. Hover over the top of the document stream to bring up the toolbar.

+    - Reload: Reload the current Doc-flow
+    - Reverse: Sort the current Doc-flow in reverse order
+    - Edit: Manually change the values within the current Doc-flow rules (such as SQL statements, parent document ID, etc.)
     - More Config: See "Doc-flow Configuration"
     - Naming Tab: Name the current document stream.
     - Save Rule: save the rules of the current document flow